 ESG risks are included in the assessment of overall credit risk in DLR's portfolio.
-We have set targets for the desired risk profile in terms of credit risks in relation to individual sub-portfolios and risks.
-Credit risks are monitored in DLR's credit database, and the most significant credit risks are reported in DLR's risk overview.
+We have set targets for the desired risk profile in relation to individual sub-portfolios.
+Credit risks are monitored in DLR's risk database, and the most significant credit risks are reported in DLR's risk overview.
 Movements in credit risk relative to the chosen risk tolerance are monitored in the risk database and risk overview.